 - Share the Design Challenge with the students. - First, have students draw their chosen course on the map.
 Students must include at least one right turn and one left turn. - Let students practice commands to use with their robot.
-These commands should be directional words, plus a number for steps to be taken.
+These commands are simple words, plus a number for steps taken.

-- Programming Students will define the robot's route through the lunar landing site and calculate the number of steps needed for each command.
-They will then create a command sequence to use for their robot that matches the route they have planned on their maps. - Teams will calculate based on measurements of the course and calculations made through calibration techniques. - Students will need to measure the distances included in their chosen routes and compare these measurements with the distance each step equals for their robot.
-They will then calculate the number of steps for the robot to take as it navigates the course.
+Programming - Students will define the robot's route through the lunar landing site and count the number of steps needed for each command.
+They will then create a command sequence to use for their robot that matches the route they have planned on their maps.

 Student teams now must navigate the lunar landing site, using the command sequence each team designed.
-Have students designate one student per team to deliver each command.
+Have students cut out the commands into strips of paper and designate two students per team deliver each command.
 Designate another team member to run a stopwatch.
 Position the robots at the start and have the teams sitting or standing aside from the obstacle course.
-The student designated to deliver commands are to deliver one command at a time and instruct the robot to perform the command.
-Have each team record how much time it takes to successfully complete the experiment when the robot picks up the "lunar ice".
+The students designated to deliver commands are to deliver one command at a time - one student walks to the robot, delivers one command, then returns to the team.
+Robot performs the command.
+The next student then walks to the robot and delivers the command, returns, etc. Have each team record how much time it takes to successfully complete the experiment when the robot picks up the "lunar ice".

-Engage students in the following questions:

-• Did each team pick the same route or were there several routes to get to the lunar ice?
-Which route worked the best?
+- Engage students in the following questions: - Did each team pick the same route or were there several routes to get to the lunar ice? - Which route worked the best?